Last week we had family in town. My husband’s Aunt and Uncle from Tennessee

 If you are within driving distance of the Ocala National Forest.
 There is so much to

 see and do for the outdoor enthusiasts.
-Plan a trip and discover nature at it’s best!
+Plan a trip and discover Alexander springs at it’s best!

 I later learned that the visitor center was called the Pitman House.
 It was built by the CCC in 1938.
 The historic Civilian Conservation Corps was a critical part of America’s launch into conserving our natural resources and parks across America.
 This particular home was built for the state game officer.
 You may have visited a historic site that was built by the CCC.
 This could really be a great unit study on the hard work of thousands of young men deep in the heart of the depression era of our country.
 What they were able to accomplish is still being treasured today by all of us.
 I found a few sites that may interest you in finding out more.